 When you crush garlic, alliin comes into contact with alliinase, an enzyme.
 The resulting product is what is known as “allicin.”

-Allicin is, therefore, the primary reason why garlic has that pungent or distasteful odor.
+Therefore, allicin is the primary reason garlic has that pungent or distasteful odor.
 And research has shown that it is primarily responsible for many of the health benefits that garlic portrays.

 Allicin is loaded with natural antiviral, antibacterial, antiparasitic, and antifungal properties, which are beneficial for health.
 But the human body cannot absorb all these benefits efficiently as it is.